programmophobic/psychaos/README.md

-#About This Game
+# About This Game
-On a remote frontier planet, survival is a brutal art.
+On a remote hostile planet, survival is a brutal art.
 In Psychaos, ancient sects teach disciplines that merge psionic powers with martial arts, creating deadly fighters capable of warping minds and breaking bodies.

 Engage in a turn-based combat system where every decision matters.
 Position, timing, and the synergy of psionic abilities with martial techniques determine whether you rise as a master or fall to those who are stronger, faster, and smarter.